 We are moving out of our apartment and into a new home soon and since we already have PLDT internet in my office (which is right across our new place–no more reason to feel lazy to go to work!
 LOL), we decided to discontinue our residential line with PLDT MyDSL.
 I tried to look for information about how to request termination of service from PLDT online, but did not find any.
 So, I resorted to calling 172 for assistance.

 As expected, the customer representative was very helpful.
-I am SO glad they allow termination requests to be made online so I didn’t need to go to a branch.
-Here are a few things you need to do to request for service termination:
+I am SO glad they allow termination requests to be made online so I didn’t need to go to a branch – something I don’t have the luxury of time to do.
+Here are a few things you need to do to request for service termination from PLDT:

 Alternately, if you have time to go to a PLDT branch, you can bring your letter of request and valid I.D. there yourself.
 However, if you prefer to send a representative instead, remind your representative to bring the letter of request, your valid I.D. plus an authorization letter and your representative’s valid I.D.